infracost/docs/docs/integrations/github_app.md

 5. Open a test pull request and wait for Infracost to leave a pull request comment.
 The [Infracost Cloud dashboard](https://dashboard.infracost.io) should also show the cost estimate too.

+   Each time a new commit is pushed to open pull requests, the Infracost GitHub App uses the latest main/master branch commit and the latest pull request commit to generate a cost diff.

 6. When the pull request is merged the Infracost Cloud dashboard will show you the time it was merged, who approved it and who merged it.

 ## Pull request status